von-exia/ExpAgent/README.md

 - Envolution module and experience mechanism
 - More tools need to keep being developed, like `AI_memory`, `browser`
 - More skills need to be tested
-- Script of evaluation on GAIA benchmark is on the way
 - ReAcTree planner needs more samples to test `fallback` and `parallel`

 ## 🏗️ Architecture